lyfesaver74/ha-dispatcharr/readme.md

 ## Prerequisites

+* Understand that AI played a really large part in making this.
+It sucks, I know... but you don't have to use it.

 * A running instance of [Dispatcharr](https://github.com/Dispatcharr/Dispatcharr).

 * [Home Assistant Community Store (HACS)](https://hacs.xyz/) installed on your Home Assistant instance.